MicrosoftDocs/Devices-docs/surface-hub/surface-hub-autopilot.md

 - [Enroll Windows devices in Intune by using Windows Autopilot](/mem/autopilot/enrollment-autopilot)
 - [Surface Registration Support for Windows Autopilot](surface-autopilot-registration-support.md)

+In addition, review the new guidance from Teams Rooms

 ## Preparing for Autopilot deployment

 For Surface Hub 3, Hub 2S devices [software-migrated to the Teams Rooms on Windows platform](surface-hub-2s-migrate-to-mtr-w.md), and Hub 2S devices [upgraded with the Surface Hub 3 Pack compute cartridge](install-manage-surface-hub-3-pack.md), support for Windows Autopilot and Auto-login of Teams Rooms brings a set of unique advantages.
 These latest Hub devices deliver the most value via a seamless integration into corporate environments.